Newport, Jersey City

-Newport is a 600 acre master-planned, mixed-use community in Downtown Jersey City, New Jersey, United States, consisting of retail, residential, office, and entertainment facilities.
-The neighborhood is situated on the Hudson Waterfront on what had been the yards of Erie Railroad's Pavonia Terminal, located opposite Lower Manhattan and the neighborhood of Tribeca in New York City.
-Redevelopment of the neighborhood began in 1986 as a $10 billion project led by real-estate tycoon Samuel J. LeFrak and his firm The LeFrak Organization.
+Newport is a 600 acre master-planned, mixed-use community in Downtown Jersey City, in the U.S. state of New Jersey, consisting of retail, residential, office, and entertainment facilities.
+The neighborhood is situated on the Hudson Waterfront.
+Prior to development, the area was home to the Erie Railroad's Pavonia Terminal.
+The area is located opposite Lower Manhattan and the Tribeca neighborhood in New York City.
+Redevelopment of Newport began in 1986 as a $10 billion project led by real-estate tycoon Samuel J. LeFrak and his firm The LeFrak Organization.

 History

 Newport's name was changed from "Newport City" to just "Newport" in 1988.

 Transportation

-The Hudson-Bergen Light Rail's Newport station and the PATH's Newport station are located in Newport.
-The area is also served by several New Jersey Transit bus lines, A&C Bus Corporation as well as other private bus lines.
-Interstate 78 is nearby and connects to the Holland Tunnel, which provides vehicle access to lower Manhattan, as well as to the New Jersey Turnpike Extension.
+New Jersey Transit's Hudson-Bergen Light Rail's Newport station and Port Authority Trans-Hudson's ("PATH") Newport station are located in Newport.
+The area is also served by several New Jersey Transit bus lines, as well as other private bus lines.
+Interstate 78 is nearby and connects to the Holland Tunnel, which provides vehicle access to Lower Manhattan, as well as to the New Jersey Turnpike.